MarcThompson32/cuke-demo/README.md

 Brief demo of cucumber

-This project is to display some of the various ways that Cucumber can be used to test web site functiionality utilizing the ruby Selenium webdriver drivers watir can be used also but I have chosen Selenium as I am most familiar with it and help is readily and easily availale
+This project is to display some of the various ways that Cucumber can be used to test web site functiionality utilizing the ruby Selenium webdriver drivers and WATIR Webdriver drivers now a watir branch AND a selenium brach that shows the use of each driver.
+I personaly prefer Selenium because help is so readily and easily availale.
+I must admit since making a seperate watir branch I may be changing my mind! :-)

 this demo will utilize the page object (UI), fig newton (environments) and the data magic (data) gem